michelledoyle1/moodle-database-presets/README.md

 ## Credits

-Original masonry code and truncate code by [Stephan Robotta](https://github.com/srobotta).
+* Original masonry code and truncate code by [Stephan Robotta](https://github.com/srobotta).
 His kindness by sharing this code has really fed my creativity.

-[Florian Dagner](https://github.com/fdagner)'s sticky notes and other Database presets also really inspired me.
+* [Florian Dagner](https://github.com/fdagner)'s sticky notes and other Database presets also really inspired me.

-Moodle Database forum
+* [Moodle Database forum](https://moodle.org/mod/forum/view.php?id=3505) endless inspiration and support from the community.

-ChatGPT - in the interest of transparency I credit this tool for much of the javascript work.
+* ChatGPT - in the interest of transparency I credit this tool for much of the javascript work and cleanup in my code.

 ## Warning

-I'm not a coder, I just have problems I gotta solve!
+I'm not a good coder, I just have problems I gotta solve!
 These might break.
 These presets will need syncing with your layout and only work if you have ##actionsmenu## which is available in more recent Moodle Database upgrades.